lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed to update the Validators Exit flow:

-- **On-chain:** Update the exit report format and sanity checks to support MaxEB by validating exits using an upper-bound total effective balance (key-type aware) instead of validator-count limits.
+- **On-chain:** Update the exit report format and sanity checks to support `0x02` keys by validating exits using an upper-bound total effective balance (key-type aware) instead of validator-count limits.
-- **Off-chain:** Update the exit selection logic to support MaxEB balance-based prioritization, deposit reserve buffer effects, consolidation-aware exits, and operator-weight–based withdrawals in CMv2.
+- **Off-chain:** Update the exit selection logic to support deposit reserve buffer effects, consolidation-aware exits, balance-based and operator-weight–based withdrawals.

 ### Validators Exit Bus Oracle (VEBO)